-Als Summarizes New Rules Regulating Cosmetics In The United States
+ALS Summarizes New Rules Regulating Cosmetics In The United States

 cGMP requirements-manufacturers must adhere to current Good Manufacturing Practices (cGMP) requirements to ensure that their products are safe and effective.

-Facility registration and product listing-all facilities manufacturing or processing cosmetics in theare now required to register their facilities with the FDA and provide complete ingredients lists for their products.
+Facility registration and product listing-all facilities manufacturing or processing cosmetics in the US are now required to register their facilities with the FDA and provide complete ingredients lists for their products.

 FDA recall authority-if the FDA determines that a cosmetic product may be adulterated or misbranded, MoCRA gives it the legal authority to require a mandatory recall.